dementev-dev/docker-greenplum/README.md

 ## Build matrix

 The repository contains information for the last available versions.
-If necessary to use an older version - do a [manual build](#build).
+For specific version, you can build your own image using the [Build](#build) section.

 Greenplum 6:
 | GPDB Version | Ubuntu 22.04 | Oracle Linux 8 | Platform |